ericjanto/notes-publisher/content/notes/dbs-lecture.md

 ## Week 6: Database Constraints
 - Integrity constraints
   - Databases are often required to satisfy some integrity constraints
-  - Such constraints determin what tuples can be stored in the database
+  - Such constraints determine what tuples can be stored in the database
   - Instances that satisfy the constraints are called *legal*
   - Common constraints: *keys* and *foreign keys*
     - These are special cases of more general constraints